iamphilsmith/ultima-exodus-phaser/CONTEXT.md

 ## Architecture Decisions

+*(Current implementation.
+The thick-client/dumb-server split below is being replaced by a server-authoritative model — see [`ARCHITECTURE.md`](./ARCHITECTURE.md).
+The rendering-only decisions here, e.g. camera and Phaser-canvas UI, are expected to hold regardless of backend, since they concern the client's display layer only.)*

 - **Thick client** — all game logic runs in Phaser.
-The server is a dumb persistence layer only.
+The server is a dumb persistence layer only. *(superseded — see `ARCHITECTURE.md`)*
-- **Save on every move** — hero position is saved to SQLite after every tile movement via tRPC.
+- **Save on every move** — hero position is saved to SQLite after every tile movement via tRPC. *(current stack only)*
-- **Single player row** — hero is always `id: 'player'`, upserted on save.
+- **Single player row** — hero is always `id: 'player'`, upserted on save. *(current stack only)*
 - **No Phaser camera follow** — camera is fixed at 0,0.
 The tile grid redraws around the hero position instead.
 - **Full Phaser rendering** — no HTML/CSS UI.
 Everything including text, borders, and panels is rendered inside the Phaser canvas.